rNLKJA/UoM-DS-2019-2024/README.md

 The term "artificial intelligence" had previously been used to describe machines that mimic and display "human" cognitive skills that are associated with the human mind, such as "learning" and "problem-solving".
 This definition has since been rejected by major AI researchers who now describe AI in terms of rationality and acting rationally, which does not limit how intelligence can be articulated.

+**Four Approaches to defining AI**
+- Thinking like a human
+    - figure out how we think by introspection or experimentation (cognitive modeling).
+    - self-awwareness is important: "I think therefore I am".
+    - Humans feel emotions and apparently don't always think (or act) rationally.
+- Thinking rationally
+    - problem is how do we define rationality, this could be defined via *logic* since *logic* has greatly influenced AI.
+- Acting like a human
+- Acting rationally
+    - The rational agent: perform actions which will (most likely) achieve one's goals.

 >  "It is a branch of computer science by which we can create intelligent machines which can behave like a human, think like humans, and able to make decisions."
 (Java T Point)

 **Goals of Artifical Intelligence**